Principal and Interest vs Interest Only: A Complete Guide (2026)

 • To free up cash for renovations, other investments, or business expenses

-• To take advantage of tax deductions on investment property interest
+• To maximise tax deductions on investment property interest

-However, the key trade-off is that you don't build equity unless your property value rises or you make extra repayments voluntarily.
+The key trade-off: you don't build equity unless your property value rises, or unless you make voluntary extra repayments.

-• Borrowers with fluctuating income need cash flow flexibility
+• Borrowers with fluctuating income who need cash flow flexibility

 • People planning to sell or refinance before the IO period ends

-However, remember that while an interest-only loan can ease pressure now, it ultimately costs more in the long run and requires a well-thought-out exit plan.
+An interest only loan can ease cash flow pressure now, but it costs more in the long run and requires a clear exit plan.

 Pros and Cons of Each Loan Type